markus13erger/MCSB/WS_2019_project_23.md

 ![Ontology](https://raw.githubusercontent.com/markus13erger/MCSB/master/MCSBOntology.png)

 ## Task 4: Create a Knowledge Graph
-Before creating a RDF file the data needed some pre-processing first using R. Then to lift the obtained data to RDF we tried using OpenRefine, but it was not very intuitive so we decided to switch to Python for which the RDFlib package is available which allowed us to transform our data into an RDF file with XML format.
-First we created three different RDF files for the lyrics, google and spotify data each, but then we realised that the relations between our classes are better shown in one single RDF file.
+Before creating a RDF file the data needed some pre-processing first using R. Then to lift the obtained data to RDF we tried using OpenRefine, but it was not very intuitive so we decided to switch to Python for which the RDFlib package is available, which allowed us to transform our data into an RDF file with XML format.
+In the beginning we created three different RDF files for the lyrics, google and spotify data each, but then we realised that the relations between our classes are better shown in one single RDF file.
 Therefore, we combined all of the three existing RDF files into one.

 ### Markus Sieder
 #### Spotify Data:
 As already mentioned all of the data was pre-processed in R. We used the package "jsonlite" to read the "spotify_data.json" file.
 Afterwards I removed all rows which included songs that were played less than 10.000 ms (10 sec), because these were probably just skipped and not played, therefore they were not interesting for our application.
+I also removed spaces from the song and artist names and filled them with "+" instead, otherwise we encountered problems with the RDF creation.
 Afterwards the data was saved as a CSV file.

 In Python I realised that the songs from the artist "Vigiland" were not correctly saved in the CSV file so I removed them.
-Afterwards I did reset the index such that there was a complete index from 1 to n. -- DESCRIBE RDF TRANSFORMATION PROCESS --
+Afterwards I did reset the index such that there was a complete index from 1 to n.
+For the RDF file we defined the classes "Artist" and "Song".
+Where the "Artist" performs the "Song".
+The "Artist" has an "artistName" and the time one listened to this artist called "artistPlayed".
+The "Song" has a "songTitle" and also the time played "songPlayed".

 #### Lyrics Data:
 The lyrics data set did not need any additional pre-processing in R.

 In Python I removed the linebreaks, such that the words of the lyrics were just seperated by a single space " ".
 Additionally, I removed the spaces in the artist and song name by "+", because otherwise this would later cause problems when lifting the data to RDF.
-Finally, I removed any stop words from the lyrics, because they would overshwadow any useful words in their frequency. -- DESCRIBE RDF TRANSFORMATION PROCESS --
+Finally, I removed any stop words from the lyrics, because they would overshwadow any useful words in their frequency.
+To create the RDF file I used the class "Artist" once again which has an "artistName" and sings "Song".
+The "Song" contains the new class "Word" and has a "songTitle".

 ### Markus Berger
 #### Google Data:
 The file "google_data.json" was also pre-processed in R, where I removed unnecessary columns until there were just two columns for the words searched and the time searched left.
 The time stamp needed some transformation to be more readable.
 Additionally, there where some words added, especially "Nach" (German for "for") and "gesucht" (German for "searched") which where included in the beginning and ending of nearly every search.
 These needed to be removed.
 Non-ASCII characters would also lead to problems and where therefore also removed.
 Finally, the searches contained a lot of URLs which where also removed.
 To round things up the columns were renamed to "words" and "searchTime" and the index was resettet.
 The pre-processed data was saved as a CSV file.

 Next on I started working with Python to lift the data to RDF.
 There I had to add an extra column for the ID so we could later identify specific searches.
-I also removed the stop words just as we did with the lyrics. -- DESCRIBE RDF TRANSFORMATION PROCESS --
+I also removed the stop words just as we did with the lyrics.
+For the RDF transformation I created the class "Search" which has an exact time stamp "searchTime" and an individual "searchID".
+The class "Search" contains "Word" which consists of all the search words respectively.

+We also created the class "User" where we did not have a data set.
+We just created ourselves since we listened to "Song" and wrote "Search".
+"User" also has an "userName" and an "userAge".

+After creating all classes and their properties we combined them all into one RDF file which precisely reflects our ontology.